mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 There is a class of failure modes where AI makes a risky decision that a human _might_ reasonably make in the rare case that it is justified.
-But, usually, it will be making this decision because it's the "simplest approach".
+But, usually, it will be making this decision because it's the ["simplest approach"]{.llm}.
 It cannot separate questionable decisions based on reasoned justification and questionable decisions based on flawed heuristics like "simplicity" or effort.

 We have the general failure modes like this that people mention for all